Friday Feb 03, 2017

-Hello folks, come on in to The Crochet Circle Podcast.
+Hello folks, come on into The Crochet Circle Podcast.
 Here are the show notes from Episode Thirteen - Stash Bingo.

 If you are missing Lynne, she is now doing audio recordings of her blog.
-The are available whenever she updates a new blog and are generally a lot shorter than podcasts, so you can dip in.
+They are available whenever she updates a new blog and are generally a lot shorter than podcasts, so you can dip in.

 1 - Yay crochet or nay crochet

 I am very aware that it is always a yay crochet.
 I am a glass half full kind of a girl, so maybe that is why?

 It is all about Tunisian crochet.
 Although I already crochet, I feel like I am learning a new genre of the craft by getting to grips with Tunisian crochet.
 I haven't done a lot yet, but it is all leading towards me spiralling down yet another rabbit hole...

 The Christmas CAL started on the 24th December and concluded on the 31st January.
 The enthusiasm, support and skill showed within this CAL have been fantastic.

 I have pulled together a 'TCC Christmas CAL' video montage to show all of the finished objects, the crafters behind them and the prize winners (drawn using a random number generator).

 You can also view the finished projects by checking #tccChristmasCAL on Instagram or looking at the 'Christmas CAL FOs' thread within The Crochet Circle Podcast group on Ravelry.
 You will see lots of beautiful projects.